top of page

 Texas CASA History

 The first CASA program established in Texas was Dallas CASA in 1980.
 Texas CASA was formed in 1989 when a passionate CASA volunteer from one of our state’s then 13 local CASA programs had the vision of a statewide hub – an organization belonging to everyone in Texas working tirelessly in pursuit of safety and advocacy for our children.
 That individual was our founding CEO Jane Quentan Piper, and her idea was, and is, Texas CASA.
-This statewide hub operates statewide by providing: funding; training; technical assistance; coordination for program expansion and development; and tools and strategies for raising public awareness of child abuse and the need for volunteer advocates.
+This statewide hub operates by providing: funding; training; technical assistance; coordination for program expansion and development; and tools and strategies for raising public awareness of child abuse and the need for volunteer advocates.

 CASA of Johnson County History